Reichsburg Castle, Cochem

 Baden Baden, Black Forest

-Bade-Baden is the most lavish of small towns in Germany on this list; being a gorgeous bath town.
-Known for being the chosen holiday destination for rich and famous socialites around the world.
-Based in the northern part of the Black Forest close to the French border this spa town has a lot to be discovered.
+Baden-Baden is the most lavish of small towns in Germany on this list, this German spa town boasts two large spas’ which both offer nude and clothed bathing.
+Known for being the chosen holiday destination for rich and famous socialites around the world, Baden-Baden is an incredibly modern, clean and pristine town.
+Situated within the Black Forest, this German spa town is the gateway to the magical forest made famous by the Grimm Brothers, based in the northern part of the Black Forest close to the French border this spa town has a lot to be discovered.

 Things to do in Baden Baden